lwhsu/freebsd-201606-ci-hackathon/slides.md

 # Agenda

 - Current system architecture, resource we have
-- My planned new system architecture
+- Planned new system architecture
 - Current build jobs we have
 - Install Jenkins on FreeBSD, basic setup and maintenance
 - "Pipeline" job in Jenkins 2